jose-lopez/bio_ner_tagger/README.md

 In order to run the python scripts mentioned above, please follow the steps below:

 1. Install spaCy as you can see in: https://spacy.io/usage#quickstart.
 Be sure of having Python 3.9 in your system.
-We recomend to use a virtual environment as the spacy's installation instructions describes.
+We recommend using a virtual environment as the spacy's installation instructions describes.

 2. Clone the project and set the PYTHONPATH variable in order to point to the source code of this project.